mwaskom/context_dots/README.md

 ## Project Details

-The PUnCH (or Parametric Uncertainty in the Control Hierarchy) experiment investigates behavioral and neural effects of parametrically manipulating uncertainty at multiple levels of task structure.
+The PUnCH (or Parametric Uncertainty in the Control Hierarchy) experiment investigates the behavioral and neural effects of parametrically manipulating uncertainty at multiple levels of task structure.

 ## Code Structure